General-relativistic hydrodynamics of non-perfect fluids: 3+1 conservative formulation and application to viscous black-hole accretion: General-relativistic dissipative hydrodynamics: 3+1 conservative formulation

 \section{General-relativistic dissipative hydrodynamics: 3+1 conservative formulation}

-We next derive a general-relativistic 3+1 flux-conservative (or simply ``conservative'') formulation of the dissipative-hydrodynamics Eqs. (\ref{eq:constitutive_full1}) -- (\ref{eq:constitutive_full3}) so as to provide a comprehensive and complete way of including causal dissipative effects in general-relativistic calculations.
+We next derive a general-relativistic 3+1 flux-conservative (or simply ``conservative'') formulation of the dissipative-hydrodynamics Eqs. (\ref{eq:constitutive_full1}) -- (\ref{eq:constitutive_full3}) so as to provide a comprehensive and complete way of including causal dissipative effects in general-relativistic simulations.